gr2m/octokit-plugin-create-pull-request/README.md

 - Retrieves the repository’s default branch unless `base` branch is set
 - Makes multiple file changes using a single commit
+- If the authenticated user does not have write access to the repository then create a fork first
 - See [Todos](#todos) for more cool feature ideas!
 Pull requests welcome!

 ## Usage